 - serving as target practice for ground and air-based gunners;

 This pace has been maintained ever since.
 But the use of drones for military situations is increasingly being adapted for peaceful purposes.
 It is to be hoped that these constructive uses will come to dominate their use in the future.

 The distribution of health care around the world is notoriously uneven.
 Remote rural areas do not get their fair share of resources.
 Attempts to attract healthcare professionals to work in rural areas to redress this imbalance have been only partially successful.
 An alternative approach is needed.

 Medical practice has been bolstered by technological advances that lend themselves to rural application more readily than the redeployment of healthcare personnel.
 One example is the burgeoning use of diagnostic technologies, such as molecular testing.
 The technology is not only used for diagnosis but also to guide which therapeutic options are likely to be effective.

-A cargo-carrying drone service could also be used to support remote areas with medical supplies including pharmaceuticals and vaccines.
 In testing for tuberculosis, a simple DNA based test can provide both an unambiguous diagnosis and microbicidal sensitivity profile at a single stroke.
 This spares the patient the need to see a doctor to make the diagnosis before therapy can be initiated.
 And it obviates the fruitless therapeutic trial of agents that will not be effective.